dartKnightRises/clean_architecture/README.md

 ## Explaination

-String Manager file is added in resources directory of presentation directory
+Image assets is created and it is available in all the sizes.

 ## Getting Started